Skip to content

 • key: uint64

-• value: seq[byte] (inline payload or an overflow chain)
+• value: opaque bytes (inline payload or an overflow chain)

-Higher layers (catalog/storage) define how keys/values are encoded for tables vs indexes.
+Higher layers define how those bytes are produced:

 Page types and common header